Did you know starting a lawn care business could make you over $250K in your first year?

 - NextDoor

-Check out Hubspot’s list of over 50 business directories.
+Check out HubSpot’s list of over 50 business directories.

-Get Lawn Mower Business Cards
+Get Lawn Care Business Cards

+Many lawn care entrepreneurs hire lawn care employees to grow their lawn care company.
 Hiring is such a huge subject that I suggest checking out our blog about how to hire employees.

-At this point you know how to start a lawn mowing business, but if you want really amazing results, then you’ll need to pay attention to the next step.
+At this point, you know how to start a lawn mowing business, but if you want really amazing results, then you’ll need to pay attention to the next step.

 Here are the basic steps for documenting a process: